 - 1. Exhibits knowledge of the elements related to stall recognition and recovery, including the aerodynamic factors and flight situations that may result in stalls and the hazards of stalling during uncoordinated flight. - 2.
 Selects an entry altitude that will allow the maneuver to be completed no lower than 1,500 feet AGL. - 3.
 Establishes and maintains a pitch attitude that will result in a stall during both straight and turning flight with and without flaps, spoilers, or dive brakes, as appropriate. - 4.
-Maintains a specified bank angle of up to 15° of bank, $\pm 10^{\circ}$, during turns. - 5.
-Recovers at the stall. - 6.
+Maintains a bank angle of $15^{\circ}/\pm 5^{\circ}$ , during turns. - 5.
+Recovers promptly at the first indication of buffeting or rapid decay of control effectiveness. - 6.
 Uses smooth and coordinated control applications throughout the maneuver.